MartinVoelkl94/qplib_dev/readme.md

 ## logging with qp.log()

 A small logger to be used in notebooks.
-Makes it easier to keep track of outputs in large notebooks by providing color coded output and.
-Does not log to file, but instead to a dataframe in globals() which can then be viewed at the end of the notebook.
+Makes it easier to keep track of outputs in large notebooks by providing color coded output.
+Does not log to file, but instead to a dataframe which can then be viewed at the end of the notebook.
 <br>
 <br>